-More specifically, the Greek subsidiaries (except Diethnis Ktimatiki and Designia Insurance Agents) have been subject to tax audits by the statutory auditor for the years 2011-2019.
-For the years 2014 to 2019 the Company has been subject to tax audits by the statutory auditor, while Diethnis Ktimatiki has been subject to tax audit for the year 2015 and onwards.
-The tax reports issued for the years 2011 to 2019 were unqualified, while the tax audit for the fiscal year 2020 is in progress.
-With regard to the Greek subsidiary Designia Insurance Agents, no tax audit has been carried out for the fiscal year 2019, while the tax audit for the fiscal year 2020 is in progress.
+More specifically, the Greek subsidiaries (except Diethnis Ktimatiki and Designia Insurance Agents) have been subject to tax audits by the statutory auditor for the years 2011-2020.
+For the years 2014 to 2020 the Company has been subject to tax audits by the statutory auditor, while Diethnis Ktimatiki has been subject to tax audit for the year 2015 and onwards, while Designia Insurance Agents had not been subject to tax audit by a statutory auditor or audit firm during the year 2019.
+The tax reports issued for the years 2011 to 2020 were unqualified, while the tax audit for the fiscal year 2021 is in progress.